-FACTBOX-Soccer-Major signings by A-League clubs
+FACTBOX-Soccer-Major signings by A-league clubs

-SYDNEY, Sept 6 Factbox of major signings in Australia's A-League after former Italy international Alessandro Del Piero signed for Sydney FC:
+SYDNEY, Sept 21 Factbox of major signings in Australia's A-League after former England international Emile Heskey signed for Newcastle Jets on Friday:

 - -